 The Gatun Locks are located on the northern end of the canal and connecting it with the Atlantic Ocean.
 AGUA CLARA VISITOR CENTER was constructed at the new set of locks.
 You find here information about the history of the original Panama Canal as well as of the expansion.
 The visitor center is located near the south entrance of the Gatun Locks.
 Here ships enter from Gatun Lake and get lowered to exit to the Atlantic Ocean or vice versa.

 To get to Gatun Locks and Colon you can take “Transistmica” or the “Autopista Panama – Colon” which is a toll road.
 Autopista is the fastest way but if you have time and want to see some of the countrysides of Panama take the Transistmica up to Colon.
-Check the map, as there are no signs how to get to the Gatun Locks from either of the roads.
+Check the map, as there are no street signs on how to get to the Gatun Locks from either of the roads.
 (This might have changed now with the opening of the new locks).

 A highlight at the Gatun Locks is the crossing over the actual locks.
 You can drive over the locks which open and close to let ships in and out.
 It is absolutely worth doing it and if there is a ship in the locks, you are so close to almost touch them.
 On the other side, you can visit Shelter Bay Marina and Fort San Lorenzo.
 Make a left and head south after you crossed the old section of the locks and you get to another small bridge crossing the Chagres River.
 Here you can see the hydro-electric powerhouse which is used to create electricity to operate the Panama Canal.
 The water from the power plant runs into the Chagres River which runs north-east to the Atlantic Ocean.
 At the mouth of the river, you find Fort San Lorenzo.